RESOURCES

 Emergency Phone Numbers

-Fire – Police – Ambulance: 9-911
+Fire – Police – Ambulance: 9-911 from campus-only phones, dial 2-3333

 UC Police non-emergency 24 hour service: 642-6760

-hazardous spills, radiation safety, general information
+Environmental Health & Safety (EH&S) 642-3073 - hazardous spills, radiation safety, general information

-HMMB Building Manager
+HMMB Building Manager - Michael Pierce

 UNIVERSITY CODES OF CONDUCT

 The department cares about the well-being of all our students, researchers, staff, and faculty.
-The department affirms support for safe and professional working environments for all members of the community and hopes that all members of our community strive to live up to the UC Statement of Ethical Values and Standards of Ethical Conduct that represents a succinct statement of our Campus’ shared values.
+The department affirms support for safe and professional working environments for all members of the community and hopes that all members of our community strive to live up to the UC Statement of Standards of Conduct that represents a succinct statement of our Campus’ shared values.
 While all members of the Campus community are expected to abide by these guidelines, additional codes of conduct exist for faculty and students that further expand these guidelines and expectations

 REPORT VIOLATIONS